-This ARTICLE On FHA Streamline Guidelines On Credit And Non-Credit Streamline Was PUBLISHED On March 9th, 2020
+This Article Is About FHA Streamline Guidelines On Credit And Non-Credit Streamline

 Mortgage rates are plummeting like never before in history due to the financial market uncertainty because of the coronavirus scare.

 - Last week, the financial markets started the biggest market selloff in history

 - The Dow Jones Industrials plummeted over 3,500 points driving the market into correction territory

 - A drop of 10% or more in the stock markets means the market is entering into correction territory

 - Many nervous investors are worried that we will enter a Bear Market

 - Bear Markets is when the financial markets drop by 20% or more